Ghasasira/wassup/README.md

 If you have any questions or feedback, please feel free to contact the project maintainers:

-- Your Name: Gasasira Joshua
+- Gasasira Joshua
-- Your Email: gasasiraj013@outlook.com
+- gasasiraj013@outlook.com
 - Project Repository: [GitHub Repository](https://github.com/Ghasasira/wassup-messenger)

 Thank you for using Wassup, and we hope it helps you stay connected with your friends and loved ones!